french-barbarians/barbarian-trainer/README.md

 ### 1. Data Protection
 1. Connect your wallet
 2. Upload your GPX workout files
-3. Data is encrypted using iExec DataProtector
+3. Data is encrypted using iExec DataProtector and stored on IPFS
-4. Protected data is stored on the blockchain

 ### 2. AI Processing
 1. Grant access to the MyPrivateCoach iApp